 Medicare: Part D

-Medicare Part D coverage is only provided by private plans that follow standards set by Medicare.
+Medicare Part D coverage is only provided by private insurance plans that follow standards set by Medicare.
 To enroll in a Part D plan, you must live in the plan's service area.

 Medicare drug coverage is purely voluntary for most people.
 You do not have to sign up for it.
 However, your health history has likely brought home to you how expensive drugs can be.
 In addition to your current needs, there is no telling what the future may bring.
 Unless you already have equivalent drug coverage, it is advisable to consider Medicare drug coverage.
 Medicare even provides financial incentive to encourage you not to wait to sign up.